top of page

-Matzo balls are the base of matzo ball soup.
-Typically made from matzo meal, our gluten-free recipe is made with the highly nutritious, delicious, and allergy-friendly cassava root!
+Typically, Matzo Balls are made with matzo meal.
+For our gluten-free Matzo Ball Soup recipe is made with the highly nutritious, delicious, and allergy-friendly cassava root!

-We would gather with our family and friends who celebrated, enjoying all the traditional dishes, including Matzo Ball soup.
-The soup was my favorite soup as a child.
-I preferred it so much more over chicken noddle.
-If we went out to a Jewish deli, like Harold's New York Deli Restuarant or Golden's Deli in Staten Island (before it sadly shut down), there were two things we always needed to order: potato pancakes and matzo ball soup.
+We would gather with our family and friends who celebrated, enjoying all the traditional dishes, including Matzo Ball Soup.
+Matzo Ball Soup was my favorite soup as a child.
+I preferred it so much more over chicken noodle soup.
+If we went out to a Jewish deli, like Harold's New York Deli Restuarant in New Jersey or Golden's Deli in Staten Island (before it sadly shut down), there were two things we always needed to order: potato pancakes and matzo ball soup.

-For those having a hard time finding gluten-free matzo balls without actual matzo, we hope this recipe found you well!
-I have had such a hard time finding matzo or matzo meal that is also free from all my food allergies, and I was sure I was not alone.
+For those having a hard time finding gluten-free matzo balls, we hope this recipe finds you well!
+I have had such a hard time finding a matzo (matzah) or matzo meal that is also free from all my food allergies, and I was sure I was not alone.
 Assuming we all want our favorite soup for our holiday celebrations, I am sharing this recipe for our homemade matzo balls and soup.

-This gluten-free, nightshade-free matzo ball recipe is seasoned perfectly with onion, sea salt, garlic, and dill.
+This gluten-free, nightshade-free matzo ball recipe is seasoned perfectly with onion, sea salt, garlic, and dill, and tossed into a seasoned broth.
 We hope you enjoy it as much as we do!

 Contents: